 Democratic Education is an educational philosophy that utilises the powerful interaction between choice, ownership and deep learning.
 The more freedom to own decisions in their learning that children have the more likely they are to take responsibility for that learning.
+It does not mean that they decide on all aspects of their learning, it means they are very active participants in the strucuring of their learning.
 This same theory applies across the school structure as a solid functioning community of learners, thinkers and enactors must have a strong connection forged through the balance of freedom and responsibility.

 *students run our weekly whole school meetings, discussing the curriculum options for the term, excursions, events and their own plans and visions for the term

 *association members make strategic decisions about the long term vision for our school in their role on the school board

 parents vote, give feedback and attend Whole School Meetings once per term to discuss big topics and engage in visioning